-Enable Direct Power ON if you want to have the projector start when the power cable is connected (without pressing the Power button).
-Enable Sleep Mode if you want to have the projector turn off automatically if it is idle (and no signal is received) for 30 minutes.
+Enable Direct Power On if you want to have the projector start when the power cable is connected (without pressing the Power button).
+Enable Sleep Mode if you want to have the projector turn off automatically if it is idle (and no signal is received) for 30 minutes or when the A/V Mute Slide is Closed.
+Enable High Altitude Mode when you are using the projector above 4900 ft (1500 m).